luongnv89/ai-one-file-arcade/README.md

 4. ✅ Include prompt.md with the AI prompt used
 5. ✅ Pass all security validations
 6. ✅ Be a complete, playable game
+7. ✅ Include a landscape thumbnail image (e.g., `thumbnail.png`) in your game folder so gallery cards showcase your game (fallback art auto-loads if missing)
+8. ✅ Set `is_one_shot` in `info.json` (and the optional meta tag) to indicate whether the experience truly came from a single prompt

 ### Development Workflow